readandprogress/reading.is-a.dev/_posts/2026/2026-02-01-the-first-of-firsts-m01.md

 As you may or not noticed, I removed [Tinylytics](https://tinylytics.app/) analytics from my site, including all of its nifty features such as kudos, hits and my favorite one: its webring!
 While I really enjoyed all its features and love the work that they do, I figured I might as well delete my account after they announced they're phasing out their free plan.
 It just isn't the cards for my small sapling of a site, and I like keeping this site as zero cost as possible, partly for my own wallet's sake, and mostly as a way to show others than maintaining a site doesn't have to cost anything other than your time, which isn't that much either once you get a little know-how on your belt. :)

 While I could move to another free analytics provider, I kinda like the idea of not having analytics for now.
 I never really paid much attention to it, and a lot of the hits could be just bots anyways.
 I think I'll just focus on more organic ways of user interaction.
 Like webrings, likes/kudos etc. Oh, and if anyone knows or hosts a techie webring that my site could be a good addition to, please let me know!
-Afterall us small/indie sites should stick together.
+Afterall us small/indie sites should stick together!

 ### Planned Rewrites